mariusrubo/Unity-Dynamic-Mesh/README.md

 # Unity-Dynamic-Mesh
 An example of a procedural mesh which can be changed dynamically along several parameters at runtime.
-NOTE: The code in this project is still quite a mess.
-It is more of an example what procedural meshes look like.
-I may upload a more organized set of scripts to facilitate such projects at a later point.

 # Purpose
 3D objects are usually loaded into Unity using formats like FBX.
 This approach allows to alter an object's mesh by means of animations, bones or blendshapes.
 In this project, on the other hand, we generate an object via script, which allows to completely procedurally alter some of its basic properties at runtime.